Mandatory GHG Reporting - Verification

 Only CARB-accredited verification bodies may provide verification services to reporting entities.
 The following web link provides a list of CARB-accredited verification bodies.
 Additional accredited individuals listed in the second link may participate on verification teams as subcontractors to accredited verification bodies.
 The third-party verification requirements, threshold, and deadline are specified in section 95103(f) of the reporting regulation.

 If you are interested in becoming an accredited verifier, adding addtitional sector accreditation, or pursuing accreditation as a new verification body, please send an email to firstname.lastname@example.org.

 Information for Verifiers

-Questions regarding ARB accreditation and verification should be sent to email@example.com.
+Questions regarding CARB accreditation and verification should be sent to email@example.com.

 Verification Body Application for Accreditation/Reaccreditation

 Application for Verifier Reaccreditation (an application must be submitted for existing accredited verifiers every 3 years)